Finitary codings for gradient models and a new graphical representation for the six-vertex model: The six-vertex model

 The goal of this section is to establish the existence of a unique infinite-volume superimposed measure for large $\alpha$.
 For this argument, we do not require the monotonicity established in the previous section and hence it applies to all $q>0$.
+We prove uniqueness for large enough $\alpha$, and do not know whether it holds in general; see \cref{quest:uniqueness}.